PhilipDaniels/rsforcs/site/content/linq/_index.md

 Add a big table showing all the function equivalencies, with lots of links.

+DefaultIfEmpty is only started.
+Do not know how to write an iterator adapter.

 ## See also
 For loops
 Writing your own custom iterator (e.g. a sequence of random numbers).